HaunsTM/sulten/README.md

 # Dependencies

 1. run `yarn` to install dependencies
-1. start development server `yarn run dev`
+1. start development server `yarn dev`
 1. when you have got your server up and running (`App listening on the port 8080`), go to this endpoint once (_O-N-C-E_): `http://localhost:8080/admin/initializeAndSetupDb`

 # Available endpoints